dotnet/csharplang/proposals/extensions.md

     - Merge the results
   - Next, members that are hidden by other members are removed from the set.
     (note: "base types" means "base extensions and underlying type" for extension types)
-  - Next, extension members are removed if they are less specific than another extension member.
+  - Next, extension members are removed if they are "hidden" by more specific extension members.
+    For every member `X.M` in the set, where `X` is the extension type in which the member `M` is declared, the following rules are applied:
+    - If `M` is a constant, field, property, event, or enumeration member, then all members declared in a less specific type than `X` are removed from the set.
+    - If `M` is a type declaration, then all non-types declared in a less specific type than `X` are removed from the set, and all type declarations with the same number of type parameters as `M` declared in a less specific type than `X` are removed from the set.
+    - If `M` is a method, then all non-method members declared in a less specific type than `X` are removed from the set.
 - Finally, having removed hidden members, the result of the lookup is determined:
   - If the set is empty, proceed to the next enclosing scope.
   - If the set consists of a single member that is not a method,